rivine/AtomicExchange/README.md

 ![exchangeflow](exchangeflow.png)

+This is a simplified flow since Blockchain technology needs time to get the nodes into sync.
+It will be required to poll the Blockchain (or get an event) to continue the flow when the required data is available.

 ## Docker
 In a first phase a Dockerfile was created using to install both the bitcoind and tfchain binaries/daemons.
 The Docker has both scripts at disposal and can be used to easily initiate a swap.